asciamanna/asciamanna.github.io/_drafts/finding-and-replacing-text-in-vim.md

 :%s!http://www.asciamanna.com!http://www.anthonysciamanna.com!g
 ~~~

-##Remove Duplicated Text from Find and Replace Patterns
+##Remove Duplicated Text from Find and Replacement Patterns

 The previous example shows repeated text in the search and replace strings.
-I had to include the 'http://www.' in both the search and replace string if I wanted to specifically match the string 'http://www.asciamanna.com'
+I had to include the 'http://www.' in both the search and replacement string if I wanted to specifically match the string 'http://www.asciamanna.com'

-You can use the \zs and \ze characters to match the replace string in the search text.
+You can use the \zs and \ze characters to match the part of the search string that contains the replacement string.
 Instead of repeating the text in this example:
 ~~~
 :s/This document has been last updated in 2013/This document has been last updated in 2015/
 ~~~